mangius/Classic-ASP-2FA/README.md

 1. QRCodeLib.asp generate the necessary qrcode to scan with authentication apps (Vbscript)
 2. Verify2FA.asp check and validate the TOTP code.
 It can be changed to check HOTP code (Jscript Ecmascript3 compatible)

-They are a mod and refactory of the excellent work done by Brian Turek, Allan Jiang and Yasunori Ikeda.
+They are a mod and refactoring of the excellent work done by Brian Turek, Allan Jiang and Yasunori Ikeda.

 ## How to use